 I parked across the street from the Tadich Grill, San Francisco’s oldest continually running eatery.
 Tradition runs strong here.
 The waiters wear white jackets and black pants, and there have only been seven chefs since 1925.

-My third or fourth stop on California St. was a building that had a really nice collage in the lobby of the iconic downtown street grid done in art deco tiles.
+My fourth stop on California St. was a building that had a really nice collage in the lobby of the iconic downtown street grid done in art deco tiles.
 Before I could even press the shutter on my Iphone camera the security guard came rushing out from behind his desk shouting “No pictures!
 No pictures!”
 I compromised and took just one.

 A block or two up was the iconic four way crossing at the intersection of California and Montgomery, where you can cut across the intersection diagonally right in front of a cop car, as people are doing here.